Smart Connections FAQs

 #Score is a ranking signal, not a grade.

-Higher scores generally mean a result is closer to the current note or query according to the selected scoring path, but you should preview before trusting the result.
+Higher scores generally mean a result is closer to the current Connections target according to the selected scoring path, but you should preview the result before acting on it.

 See Connections settings.